jhuppe/play-nine/README.md

 # Play Nine

-A game created using React.js.
+A game created using React.js. based on the Pluralsight course React.js: Getting Started

 ## Game Play